-Childish Gambino (Donald Glover) is a rapper outta Edwards Air Force Base, California.
+Childish Gambino (Donald Glover) is a singer-songwriter and rapper from Edwards Air Force Base, California.
 Not too long ago, he released a symbolic music video for his “This Is America” single.

 The Hiro Murai-directed video begins with Gambino grooving to a rhythmic hymn.
 He walks over to a captive man and shoots him in the back of the head.